edge-servers/immunity-docs/user/wireguard.rst

 4. Select the correct VPN server from the dropdown for the **VPN** field.
    Here it is ``Wireguard VXLAN``.
 5. Ensure that **Automatic tunnel provisioning** is checked.
-   This will make OpenWISP to automatically generate public and private keys and provision IP address for each WireGuard VPN client along with VXLAN Network Indentifier(VNI).
+   This will make Immunity to automatically generate public and private keys and provision IP address for each WireGuard VPN client along with VXLAN Network Indentifier(VNI).